Network Information

 Static IP Addresses

-The computer that Fusion Server runs on must have a static IP address.
+The computer that Fusion Server runs on must have a local static IP address.
 All other computers may use DHCP, if desired.

 Firewall Settings

 The server needs to have TCP ports 19812-19814 and 19820 as well as UDP ports 19813 and 19820 opened.
 If Symmetry will be used, TCP port 19850 should also be opened.
+It is critical that the ports themselves are opened rather than just allowing the Fusion Server application to receive incoming requests.
+If you use the latter mechanism, it will appear to work but will fail in the future with new versions of Fusion.

 Purchasing Network Equipment